- Plugin Development Tutorial

-Rack input and output values (carried by cables) are in voltage units.
-You can measure absolute voltage levels using the Fundamental Scope.
+In Rack, input and output values carried by patch cables are in voltage units (V).
+You can measure absolute voltage levels using modules like VCV Scope.

-Rack attempts to model Eurorack standards as accurately as possible, but this is a problem for two reasons: there are very few actual "standards" in Eurorack (The only rule is that you can always find a module which breaks the rule), and a few changes must be made due to using a finite sample rate (digital) vs. an infinite sample rate (analog).
+Rack attempts to model Eurorack standards as accurately as possible, but this is a problem for two reasons: there are very few actual “standards” in Eurorack (The only rule is that you can always find a module which breaks the rule), and there are a few differences between digital (finite sample rate) and analog (infinite sample rate).

 In Eurorack, power supplies supply -12 to 12V.
-No voltage should be generated beyond this range, since it would be (mostly) impossible to obtain in Eurorack.
-Additionally, protection diodes on the ±12V rails usually drop the range to ±11.7V.
+No voltage should be generated beyond this range, since it would be mostly impossible to obtain in Eurorack.
+Additionally, protection diodes on the ±12V rails usually drop the range to about ±11.7V.